-Dr. Steven Stack is the author of 338 articles & Chapters, and 4 books.
-These focus on the social risk and protective factors for suicide.
-Publications include ones in high impact journals including Psychological Medicine, J. of Epidemiology & Community Health, American Sociological Review, Journal of Marriage and the Family, Journal of Health & Social Behavior, American Journal of Public Health, Social Forces, Social Science and Medicie, & Criminology.
-His work has received over 11,700 citations according to data in Google Scholar.
+Dr. Steven Stack is the author of 336 articles & Chapters, and 4 books.
+These focus on the social risk and protective factors for suicide such as media effects (copycat impacts, cinematic portrayals), economic strain (unemployment, job demotion), religiousness as a key protective factor, and marital strain (divorce).
+Publications include ones in high impact journals including Psychological Medicine, J. of Epidemiology & Community Health, American Sociological Review, Journal of Marriage and the Family, Journal of Health & Social Behavior, American Journal of Public Health, Social Forces, Social Science and Medicine, & Criminology.
+His work has received over 12,300 citations according to data in Google Scholar.
 It has been supported by grants from NIMH & the Guggenheim Foundation.
 Recent invited plenary addresses include ones in Tokyo, Seoul, Glasgow, & Bay of Islands, New Zealand.
-He ranks in the top 15 suicide researchers of 500 world suicide specialists ranked in the in the Web of Science.
+He ranks in the top 20 suicide researchers of 500 world suicide specialists ranked in the in the Web of Science.
 He has served on over 20 federal Grant Review Panels including Centers for Disease Control, Canadian Council on the Arts, NIMH, Military Suicide Research Consortium/U.S. Department of Defense, Israeli Science Foundation, Austrian Science & Technology Fund, & U.S. National Science Foundation.
-He serves on the editorial board of Archives of Suicide Research, Crisis: Journal of Crisis Intervention & Suicide Prevention, Suicide and Life Threatening Behavior, and Sociology (Journal of the British Sociological Association).
+He serves on the editorial board of Archives of Suicide Research, Crisis: Journal of Crisis Intervention & Suicide Prevention, and Suicide and Life Threatening Behavior.
 Dr Stack is a sought after reviewer.
 He has helped shape the future directions of suicide research.
-In the last 15 years he has reviewed over 700 manuscripots for over 110 different scientific journals.
+In the last 15 years he has reviewed over 700 manuscripts for over 110 different scientific journals.
 He served for five years on the Advisory Board of the University of Michigan's Injury Center, and currently on the Michigan National Violent Death Reporting System, & the Michigan Association for Suicide Prevention.
 Stack’s work has been the subject of over 200 interviews with the international media including London Times, Los Angeles Times, CNN, Newsweek, USA Today, New York Times, New Scientist, and BBC radio.
 His mentees include those at R1 universities in the US and Europe.
 Dr. Stack received the Louis Dublin Award from the American Association of Suicidology for lifetime contributions to suicide research in 2003.
-He is the 2017 recipient of the Stengel Award, given by the International Association for Suicide Prevention for outstanding research & International prestige.
+He is the 2017 recipient of the Erwin Stengel Award, given by the International Association for Suicide Prevention for outstanding research & International prestige.

 Research Interest/Area of Expertise